 Virtual copies of nuclear reactors could enable smarter maintenance for current reactors and more automation for advanced reactors.

-The post $5.2M for digital twins of nuclear reactors could bring down nuclear energy costs appeared first on Engineering Research News.
+The post $5.2M for digital twins of nuclear reactors could bring down nuclear energy costs appeared first on Michigan Engineering News.

 Two U-M led projects are funded by the Department of Defense.